 During 2006, the Company repurchased 100,897 common shares that had been granted under the 2005 Plan according to the terms of the plan.
 The Company hired a third party consultant to provide a fair value of the common shares, which the Company used to value the repurchased shares.
 During the three months ended March 31, 2007, the Company acquired 8,969 restricted shares that were forfeited under the 2005 plan.
 The 109,866 shares in treasury were issued as part of the Transaction completed in May 2007.
 The Company's board of directors resolved in July 2007 to retire the 16,053,816 shares redeemed in the May Transaction.
-(See Note 15)

-15. Private Placement Offering
+15. Private Placement Offering - the "Transaction"

-On May 17, 2007, the Company completed the sale of 17,500,000 shares of its common stock and an additional 138,999 shares in an Over-Allotment offering (the "Transaction").
+On May 17, 2007, the Company completed the sale of 17,500,000 shares of its common stock and an additional 138,999 shares in an Over-Allotment offering.
 Immediately prior to the sale of the common stock, the Company's certificate of incorporation was amended whereby all Class A common stock was converted into preferred stock and the Class B common stock was converted into common stock and each 2.23 outstanding shares of common stock was combined into one outstanding share of common stock.
 In connection with the Transaction, the Company entered into employment agreements and transaction bonus agreements with its executive officers and certain key employees.
-Under the agreements, the Company granted 26,426 shares of common stock, granted options to acquire 327,357 shares of common stock, and made cash payments totaling \$2.2 million.
-In addition, the Company granted options to acquire 26,904 shares of common stock to its independent directors.
+Under the agreements, the Company granted 26,426 shares of common stock, granted options to acquire 327,357 shares of common stock, and made cash payments totaling up to \$2.2 million.
 On May 31, 2007, the Company sold an additional 3,310,197 shares of common stock.
 From the sale of its common stock in these transactions, the Company received net proceeds of approximately \$261.5 million and used approximately \$242.0 million to purchase and retire all of the outstanding preferred stock and 16,053,816 shares of common stock from our former principal stockholders.

 Pursuant to an agreement entered into at the end of March 2007, a related party who participated in the Transaction agreed to accelerate the vesting of his restricted stock and forfeit unvested stock options.
 The agreement also provided that these shares would be redeemed in the Transaction but that the Company would hold the proceeds until the end of the term of his employment agreement (July 31, 2007).
-The proceeds were paid on July 31, 2007.
+The restricted cash on the balance sheet represents the funds due this related party at the end of July.